binville/binville/README.md

 will come later.)

 1. Create a [GitHub account](https://github.com/join)

 2. Ask me for an invitation to the [binville organization](https://github.com/binville)

 3. Install git, Node.js, and the Atom text editor on your local computer

 4. Download this repository on your computer with the following command:

     ```
     git clone git@github.com:binville/binville.git binville
     ```

+5. Download the project's dependencies by running `npm i`

-5. Create an ssh key pair on your computer and add the public key to your GitHub account
+6. Create an ssh key pair on your computer and add the public key to your GitHub account

 ## Adding a New Strip